cookies-xor-cream/HugoTest/content/posts/poetry/testing/operation_glasshouse_birds.md

 Hear me, listen, please, intrapolate my words,
-Fuck the stones, just grab a shotgun, we've got ammo, And this ain't less than a half-stone worth of bird.
+Fuck the stones, just grab a shotgun, we've got ammo, And we've got to make sure that the both of us are heard, Coz this ain't less than a half-stone worth of bird.

 I could always find someone to clip my feathers,
 But I need to find someone to promptly cut my hair,